 While you could try the DIY route, an accounting professional will save you time and offer valuable expertise that only CPAs have.

-Hiring an accountant early on—instead of waiting until tax season—will also ensure you’re taking the right steps throughout the year to lower your tax bill and keep your company compliant.
+Hiring an accountant early on — instead of waiting until tax season — will also ensure you take the right steps throughout the year to lower your tax bill and keep your company compliant.

-Editor’s Note: This article is part of the blog series Start Your Business brought to you by the marketing team at UniTel Voice, the virtual phone system priced and designed for startups and small business owners, and Katherine Pendrill with OpenDigits, a full-cycle bookkeeping solution for growing startups.
+Editor’s Note: This article is part of the blog series Start Your Business brought to you by the marketing team at Unitel, the virtual phone system priced and designed for startups and small business owners.

-Disclaimer: While every reasonable effort was made to ensure that the above information is accurate, UniTel Voice, LLC. does not guarantee that this blog post is accurate and up-to-date.
-UniTel Voice, LLC does not accept responsibility for any loss, damage or legal action incurred by your company as a result of the information contained in this blog post.
+Disclaimer: While every reasonable effort was made to ensure the above information is accurate, we can not guarantee that this blog post is accurate and up-to-date.
+We do not accept responsibility for any loss, damage or legal action incurred by your company due to the information contained in this blog post.